-The Sony WH-1000XM3 may technically be last-gen technology; however, its active noise cancelling performance, great sound quality, and deep software controls still make it a worthwhile investment today.
-It may not feature automatic ear detection, speak to chat, or any fancy AI audio processing, but it holds one advantage over the WH-1000XM4: price. the Sony WH-1000XM3 is currently available for just under $300—an absolute steal considering its sound quality and ANC performance.
+The Sony WH-1000XM3 may technically be the last-gen technology; however, its active noise cancelling performance, great sound quality, and deep software controls still make it a worthwhile investment today.
+It may not feature automatic ear detection, speak to chat, or any fancy AI audio processing, but it holds one advantage over the WH-1000XM4: price. the Sony WH-1000XM3, hence why it made the cut as one of the best Bluetooth headphones under $300—an absolute steal considering its sound quality and ANC performance.

 If you’re looking for a pair of reasonably priced ANC headphones, the WH-1000XM3 is definitely worth considering; especially since further price drops are expected with seasonal sales.

 Who should buy Bluetooth headphones?

 Bluetooth headphones have their drawbacks: they need to be charged every now and then.
 If you forget to charge them, you might be in for an annoying commute.
 That said, many headphones have adopted quick-charging technology so that plugging them in to charge for just a few minutes before you go out the door can give you enough juice for the day.

 What can you get at other price points?